lpincus/bioinformatics-analysis-P70922/README.md

 3. 3D structure was predicted with [swissmodel](https://swissmodel.expasy.org/), homology-modeling server
     - the results are given in [this report](swiss-model-build/report.html)
 4. Quality of Model was analyzed with [swissmodel qmean](https://swissmodel.expasy.org/qmean/)
+    - read [qmean-results/README] for information on the data export
-5. html results and description presented in this repository
+5. html results and description presented in this repository []()